 John James Audubon's masterpiece, The Birds of America, and the trials he endured during its making, have long been an inspiration for us.
 Whilst scientific in his aims and achievements, his work was evidently fuelled by a love of his subject and executed in his very personal style - appearing whimsical or even naïve to the modern viewer.
 Our title pays tribute to his endeavours, and we hope to produce a similarly comprehensive collection of quirky portraits without losing that necessary sense of deference.

 As the collection builds, what's shown on the image page of the site will represent a small sample of the birds covered.
-We suggest bookmarking this page, where there will shortly be a frequently uploaded catalogue featuring the full list with images and availability.
+Please contact us for an up-to-date catalogue.
 In the meantime, any requests for particular birds, from anywhere in the world, are welcome!